Skip to main content

 VA Service Connection for PTSD from MST

-• A formal diagnosis of PTSD;
+• A current diagnosis of PTSD by a medical professional;

+In the case of PTSD resulting from MST, the stressor would be the military sexual trauma event.
 To verify MST as a PTSD stressor, the veteran can submit certain documentation to VA, such as:

-• Pregnancy tests
+• Pregnancy tests;

-• Instances of pregnancy
+• Instances of pregnancy;

-• Sexually transmitted disease tests or diagnoses
+• Sexually transmitted disease tests or diagnoses;

-• Rape crisis center reports
+• Rape crisis center reports; and

-• Mental health treatment
+• Mental health treatment.

 Veterans can also use evidence of a change in behavior during service to corroborate MST stressors, such as:

-• Evidence of poor performance
+• Evidence of poor performance;

-• Bad conduct notices
+• Bad conduct notices; or

-• Requests for transfer
+• Requests for transfer.

 Importantly, there is a lower threshold for corroboration for MST as VA recognizes MST frequently goes unreported in the military.

-PTSD and MST C&P Exams
+PTSD and Military Sexual Trauma C&P Exams

-When a veteran files a claim for PTSD from MST, VA will sometimes order a Compensation and Pension (C&P) exam.
 This exam is conducted to evaluate the veteran’s PTSD and to assess the severity and connection to service, so that VA may issue a rating if service connection is granted.
 The exam will either be conducted by a VA medical professional or a third-party medical professional contracted by VA.

-For some veterans, attending these exams may feel intimidating, especially because discussing PTSD relating to military sexual trauma can be very difficult for survivors.
+For some veterans, attending these exams may feel intimidating, especially because discussing PTSD relating to military sexual trauma can be exceedingly difficult for survivors.
 However, the exam is a crucial step on the path to establishing service connection.
 Without a C&P exam, a veteran’s case will often be weaker.

-After reviewing the veteran’s file and conducting the exam, the examiner will write a medical opinion.
-The medical opinion is essentially a judgement regarding whether the veteran’s PTSD is related to MST and their service.
 The medical opinion an examiner gives can carry a lot of weight for VA raters who will decide whether service connection is granted and what rating will be issued.

-As mentioned above, VA does recognize that it is unreasonable to expect all MST survivors to have direct documentation, such as service medical records or official reports, of their traumatic event, especially given the difficult of reporting MST.
 Because of this, the evidence standard for establishing MST as a stressor for PTSD has been “liberalized,” or made easier.
 VA adjudicators do not always follow these more liberal standards, however, so veterans should be aware of them in the case that they want to appeal a negative C&P exam or claim denial.

 How Does VA Rate PTSD from MST?

-PTSD is rated as a mental health condition under 38 CFR § 4.130Ratings range from 0, 10, 30, 50, 70, and 100% based on:
+PTSD is rated as a mental health condition under 38 CFR § 4.130.
+Ratings range from 0, 10, 30, 50, 70, and 100% based on:

 • The level of social and occupational impairment, and